Lecturer in Film Production

 • Benefits: Enjoy flexible working hours, creative freedom, and opportunities for professional development.

-• Why this job: Be part of an inspiring culture that values innovation and collaboration in film education.
+• Why this job: Be part of a vibrant community that values innovation and collaboration in film education.

 • Qualifications: Experience in filmmaking and teaching at undergraduate/postgraduate levels is essential.